 - Model gently touching pets and guide toddlers who are rough by placing your hand over theirs to show them a “gentle touch.”

 - Point out when harm has been done and suggest ways to make things better.
 Point out a child’s sad face.
-Name the emotions the child is feeling.
-“You were mad, but when you hit him, it hurt.
+Name the emotion the child is feeling: “You were mad, but when you hit him, it hurt.
 He’s sad.
 See his tears?
 Let’s help him get some ice.”

-- Stay calm and support your child’s feelings when conflict breaks out.
+- When conflict breaks out, stay calm and support your child’s feelings.
 Offer solutions by staying close to the child.
 It helps to use the same solutions each time.

 - Involve your child in home tasks like cooking or regifting a toy to a new sibling.
-“This salad will taste so good; thank you for tearing up the lettuce!”
-“I bet the new baby will like that bunny – it’s so nice of you to give away the toys you are too big to use.”
+You can suggest: “This salad will taste so good; thank you for tearing up the lettuce!” or “I bet the new baby will like that bunny – it’s so nice of you to give away the toys you are too big to use.”

 - Stay close and guide your children as they navigate the complex world of feelings.
 Babies and toddlers will have strong feelings, make mistakes, feel possessive, seek autonomy, and struggle to control their impulses.
-Expect them to try and to make mistakes.
-Respect that all people may need time to get calm and composed before they are willing to talk about upsetting things.
-“You got so mad you threw the cup.
+Expect them to try, and to make mistakes along the way.
+Respect that people may need time to get calm and composed before they are willing to talk about upsetting things.
+Offer understanding and a solution: “You got so mad you threw the cup.
 Next time, you can hand it to me.”